antifob/linux-prinj/01-ptrace/README.md

 - `victim.c` is a simple program that prints it's pid and sleeps for a second, in a loop.

-- `ptrace.c` contains the shellcode injection program.
+- `inject.c` contains the shellcode injection program.
 It takes the pid of the target process and the shellcode to inject.